contao/docs/docs/dev/framework/caching.md

  2. **Subrequest:** By generating a placeholder for the fragment, the fragment content is rendered **after** caching the page, which allows a fragment to have a different cache time than the main page.
 In case of `esi` the reverse proxy (cache) will parse these placeholders before delivering to the client.
-    There's also an `hinclude` renderer which allows browser to merge fragments using JavaScript, but the client-side part is not provided out-of-the-box.
+    There's also an `hinclude` renderer which allows browsers to merge fragments using JavaScript, but the client-side part is not provided out-of-the-box.